rohanthewiz/element/README.md

 ![element_generated_page](https://user-images.githubusercontent.com/1130495/32986574-dc894b08-cc9a-11e7-82eb-f62fffb84895.png)

 The bonus is that our HTML is already somewhat minified to one line so it's very efficient.
-Here's what the formatted output looks like:
+Here's what the formatted output can look like:

 ```html
 <!-- Formatted with JetBrains' Goland (Code | Reformat Code) -->